Hampstead Cricket Club: Teams

-As of the start of the 2022 season, Hampstead field six senior men's teams in Saturday league cricket, and two senior women's teams in Sunday league cricket.
-The men's 1st, 2nd and 3rd XIs all play in the top division of their respective Middlesex League competitions.They also field a U21s MDL (Middlesex Development League) team.
+As of the start of the 2025 season, Hampstead field six senior men's teams in Saturday league cricket, and two senior women's teams in Sunday league cricket.
+The men's 1st, 2nd and 3rd XIs all play in the top division of their respective Middlesex League competitions.
+They also field an Under-21s Middlesex Development League team.

 The club also field numerous age-group teams for both boys and girls.

 First XI league records

 Hampstead joined the Middlesex County Cricket League in 1980 and since then the following records have been set: